zDany08/WorldCrafterLib/README.md

 - **RandomSeed** to generate a random seed every time a configuration its used
 - **FixedSeed** to use the same seed every time

-> This is just a beta of WorldCrafterLib and I already planned to add more features to enhance customizability of world generation, so any suggestion or feedback about it will be highly appreciated.

 ### Maven Implementation

 ```xml